-- Ensure that the tool is properly and securely screwed in place. - Use at least two screws to attach the tool securely. - Ensure that the tool is constructed so that it cannot create a hazardous situation by dropping a part unexpectedly. - Mounting a tool on the robot with screws extending beyond 6 mm can push into the flange and cause irreparable damage, leading to end joint replacement. - For most end effectors, it is recommended to install the end effector after the joints are homed (applies to Dorna 2 Black and Blue versions).
-So the end effector does not interfere with the homing process. - Dorna 2 (Blue)
+- Ensure that the tool is properly and securely screwed in place. - Use at least two screws to attach the tool securely. - Ensure that the tool is constructed so that it cannot create a hazardous situation by dropping a part unexpectedly. - Mounting a tool on the robot with screws extending beyond 6 mm can push into the flange and cause irreparable damage, leading to end joint replacement.

-Dorna 2 Blue tool output flange is where the tool is mounted at the robot's tip.
-All measurements are in mm.
+Dorna TA tool output flange is where the tool is mounted at the robot's tip.
+Dorna TA follows the All measurements are in mm.